 夹宣 Double Xuan (3)Double Xuan is double layer Xuan paper, it is literally twice the thickness and weight of standard single Xuan.
 This means it can hold more moisture and is popular among artists with a watercolour background and also often recommended for students as more forgiving than single Xuan when learning to control the flow of ink.

 夹宣 Double Xuan (3)

-38x38cm Shikishi card mounted Xuan paper (18)A range of Xuan papers mounted on card - called Shikishi in Japanese - as featured in "How to paint Gongbi style: Lotus Out of Water".
-These include papers with gold, red white and other colours and designs, cut into square, circle or other traditional shapes and mounted onto 38x38cm (15inch) square card mounting boards.
+Shikishi card mounted Xuan paper (19)A range of Xuan papers mounted on card (called Shikishi in Japanese) as featured in "How to paint Gongbi style: Lotus Out of Water".
+These include gold, red, white and other colours and designs, in square, circle or other traditional shapes, mounted onto square card.
+Available in 38x38cm (15inch) and 33cmx33cm (13 inch) sizes.

 熟宣 Shu Xuan sized or cooked Xuan paper (3)The sized papers are suitable for painting styles such as Gongbi detail painting which require less absorbent paper.
 These handmade Xuan papers are made with Eulaliopsis binata called in Chinese 龙须草 “Dragon beard grass” also known as Chinese alpine rush.
 They are deliberately not as absorbent as the tree bark paper to facilitate different styles of painting.